This post may contain affiliate links. You can view our affiliate disclosure here.

 If the full golf simulator experience is important to you, and you want to feel like you’re playing a real-life simulation, then you’ll probably want to invest in a screen and projector setup.

-On the other hand, if you’re satisfied with seeing your shot data and ball flight on a phone or tablet, then you should consider just a net.
+On the other hand, if you’re satisfied with seeing your shot data and ball flight on a PC or mobile device, then you should consider just a net.

 If your goal is being able to work on and improve your game from the comfort of your own home, some would argue that it shouldn’t matter if your shots are projected on a big screen in front of you or not.
 But that’s something you’ll have to decide for yourself.